 The biggest threat of biological pathogens is the protracted amount of time needed to characterize the pathogen, develop effective treatments, and perform biological remediation.
 The 2001 anthrax events, SARS and H1N1 outbreaks, and the current COVID-19 pandemic, demonstrate that these long processes cause worldwide human, social, and economic harm.

-The world needs a global Pandemic Prevention Board focused on building an “Immune System for the Planet”, as described in early April by the GeoTech Center by Dr. David Bray and then highlighted in a CNBC article by Atlantic Council CEO Fred Kempe on why tech companies can — and should — build a global quick response system to prevent future pandemics.
+The world needs a global Pandemic Prevention Board focused on building an “Immune System for the Planet”, as described in early April by GeoTech Center Director Dr. David Bray and then highlighted in a CNBC article by Atlantic Council CEO Fred Kempe on why tech companies can — and should — build a global quick response system to prevent future pandemics.

 Despite the current COVID-19 turbulence, we can get through this together.
 Here is how:

 First, we must recognize faster global governance for pandemic prevention is essential.
 We need solutions that combine new ways of rapidly collaborating on pandemic preparedness alongside new technologies and advances in data to safeguard against future low probability, high consequence bio-related events.
-Technologies and capabilities of interest include standoff detection sensors that work with unknown pathogens, autonomous pathogen identification, a vaccine development process that is not defeated by virus mutations, and new methods for affordable, fast, worldwide distribution of pandemic remediations.
+Technologies and capabilities of interest include standoff detection sensors that work with unknown pathogens, autonomous pathogen identification, a vaccine development process that is not defeated by virus mutations, and new methods for affordable, fast, worldwide distribution of pandemic remediation.

 Second, we must mobilize a coalition skilled in understanding how new technologies transform how nations and industry sectors can collaborate on important issues — to include more rapidly responding to future waves of COVID-19 and future pandemics.
 Recent developments make this objective reachable.
 Data must be collected and shared on a global scale using trusted means, and be accessible by experts and decision-makers without undue restrictions.